jobrunr/website/content/en/documentation/faq.md

 - it checks for orphaned jobs and reschedules them
 - it does some zookeeping like deleting all the succeeded jobs

+### What happens to my scheduled and recurring jobs if my `BackgroundJobServer` is down
+All scheduled jobs will run again at their scheduled time as soon as the server is up again.
+However, all scheduled jobs that have a scheduled time in the past (because they were not executed during downtime), will run as soon as the server is started.

+Recurring jobs that were missed during downtime will not be scheduled again in JobRunr OSS once your `BackgroundJobServer` is up again. **JobRunr Pro** does have a feature to schedule the jobs that were skipped during downtime.

 ### My recurring jobs are not running nor available in the dashboard?
 To schedule your recurring jobs, you must make sure that the code scheduling these jobs is executed on startup of your application.
 See the examples in [Recurring jobs]({{<ref "background-methods/recurring-jobs.md#registering-your-recurring-jobs">}})